 Now, the FBI is attempting to wrest the SAAR Network investigation from GreenQuest and take all the credit for GreenQuest’s dedication and hard work.
 The agreement between Ashcroft and Ridge is a crushing blow to GreenQuest, as it effectively dissolves the outstanding task force.
 According to the memorandum, “The Secretary [of Homeland Security] agrees that no later than June 30, 2003, Operation GreenQuest (OGQ) will no longer exist as a program name.”

 GreenQuest, the most successful antiterrorist-financing task squad in the history of the United States, is being disbanded because of the FBI’s lust for power and glory.
 At a time when al Qaeda is resurging, the more agencies we have sharing information and investigating terrorism, the better off this nation will be.
 Given the FBI’s track record, the bureau should be punished, not rewarded for unjustifiably bullying a new department into giving it more power, especially after FBI Director Robert Mueller admitted the bureau does not have the analytical capability to provide effective counterterrorism.

 Secretary Ridge must fight for the Department of Homeland Security’s right to investigate terrorism, as the law enables him to do.
 The FBI has stymied and fumbled terrorism investigations for far too long.
 Secretary Ridge has the right and the duty to provide this country with a safe environment that the FBI has hitherto been unable to provide.
 For the safety and benefit of the American people, this agreement must be destroyed.

-— Rita Katz, author of Terrorist Hunter, is the director of the SITE Institute, based in Washington, D.C.
+— Rita Katz is the director of the SITE Institute, a nonpartisan tax-exempt counterterrorist research organization based in Washington, D.C.
 Josh Devon is a senior analyst at the SITE Institute.